-The intermediate energy nuclear physics group at Idaho State University (ISU) has an established fundamental physics program based at Jefferson Lab.
+The ISU group has an ongoing fundamental physics programs based at Jefferson Lab.
 ISU group members Dr. Dustin McNulty and Dr. Tony Forest are currently managing the construction and testing of the CLAS12 Region I drift chambers at ISU for Jefferson Lab's 12 GeV upgrade.
 The group's physics program includes nucleon spin structure and resonance studies, analysis of vector meson and hyperon photoproduction, a precision measurement of the π^0 lifetime, and precision measurements of parity violating electron scattering.
 Dr. Tony Forest and Dr. Philip Cole are co-spokespersons on approved 12 GeV Hall B experiments PR12-06-109 and PR12-09-003, respectively.
 Dr. Cole and three graduate students are presently focused on comprehensive measurements of vector meson and hyperon photoproduction employing linearly polarized photons to improve our understanding of the underlying symmetry of the quark degrees of freedom in the nucleon, the nature of the parity exchange between the incident photon and the target nucleon, and the mechanism of associated strangeness production in electromagnetic reactions.
-Dr. Dan Dale is a spokesperson of the PrimEx Collaboration which is performing a high precision measurement of the π^0 lifetime as a test of the QCD chiral anomaly plus corrections.
-This measurement uses photoproduction in the Coulomb field of a nucleus to facilitate a stringent test of the fundamental predictions of quantum chromodynamics in the confinement scale regime.
-Dr. Dustin McNulty and Dr. Tony Forest are collaborators in parity violation experiments PR12-09-005 and E05-008, respectively, with a focus on measuring the low energy constant d{Δ} using inelastic parity violation.
+Dr. Dan Dale is a spokesperson of the PrimEx Collaboration which is focused on a high precision measurement of the π^0 lifetime as a test of the QCD chiral anomaly plus corrections.
+Using photoproduction in the Coulomb field of a nucleus, this measurement provides a stringent test of the fundamental predictions of quantum chromodynamics in the confinement scale regime.
+Dr. Dustin McNulty and Dr. Tony Forest are collaborators in parity violation experiments PR12-09-005 and E05-008 respectively with a focus on measuring the low energy constant d{Δ} using inelastic parity violation.